keli/furion/README.rst

 The script will clone/copy the code to `/usr/local/furion`, copy appropriate `furion.cfg` from the examples directory, generate a new cert (if you chose to install as server), and try to run it as well as making it start at boot time.
 The same script can be run again in the future to upgrade to the latest master branch.

-By default, when running as client Furion opens a socks5 proxy on `127.0.0.1:11080`, as a server `0.0.0.0:443`, unless you configured otherwise in `furion.cfg`.

 Manual Installation
 ^^^^^^^^^^^^^^^^^^^^